vitoravelino/modular_routes/README.md

   end

   member do
     get    :edit,    to: 'edit#call'
     get    :show,    to: 'show#call'
     patch  :update,  to: 'update#call'
     put    :update,  to: 'update#call'
     delete :destroy, to: 'destroy#call'
-    post   :favorite, to: 'favorite#call' end end
+    post   :archive, to: 'archive#call' end end
 ```

+This is the best approach in my opinion because your controller will contain only code related to that specific route action.
+It will also be easier to test and maintain the code.

-So, is that a problem with that?
-Well, it depends.
-If you already organize your routes in [separated files](https://guides.rubyonrails.org/routing.html#breaking-up-very-large-route-file-into-multiple-small-ones), you're probably fine.
-Otherwise your `config/routes.rb` might get really messy as your application grows.
+If you've decided to go with the last approach, unless you organizes your routes in [separated files](https://guides.rubyonrails.org/routing.html#breaking-up-very-large-route-file-into-multiple-small-ones), your `config/routes.rb` might get really messy as your application grows due to verbosity.

-But what if we had a simpler way of doing all of that?
-Let's take a look at how modular routes gem can help us achieve that.
+So, what if we had a simpler way of doing all of that?
+Let's take a look at how modular routes can help us.

 ## Installation